awsdocs/amazon-lumberyard-user-guide/doc_source/ui-editor-components-radiobuttongroup.md

 **Settings**, **Allow uncheck**
 Select to enable the clearing or unchecking of selected radio buttons\.
 **Actions**, **Change**
 Enter a text string\.
 This string is sent as an action on the UI canvas when the radio button group has any state changes\.
-You can listen for this action in the flow graph using the [UI:Canvas:ActionListener Node](https://docs.aws.amazon.com/lumberyard/latest/legacyreference/fg-node-ref-ui-canvas.html)\.